tremor-rs/tremor-www-docs/docs/development/benchmarks/LogstashBenchmark.md

 ## For each tremor tunable, run a benchmark

-Given the `empty-passthrough-json` equivalent benchmark
+Given the `empty-passthrough-json` equivalent benchmark.

-Tremor has no performance related tunables
+Tremor has no performance-related tunables.

-Tremor's benchmark framework has no performance related tunables for the `empty-passthrough-json` equivalent benchmark
+Tremor's benchmark framework has no performance-related tunables for the `empty-passthrough-json` equivalent benchmark

 Record [results](./tremor-baseline-log.txt)